-In 1878 an organisation that has since become synonymous with providing accredited qualifications for craft based trades, which you all know as City and Guilds, was founded by the City of London and sixteen Livery Companies, who became the traditional guardians of a national system of technical education and work-based training.
-Sadly, over recent years the recognition of turning by City and Guilds, as a separate craft, which justifies its own courses and qualifications diminished and by the early 2000s, turning was reduced to a small sub-set of the City and Guilds syllabus in carpentry.
-Given that we were not receiving the recognition for our craft of turning commensurate with our financial contribution to City and Guilds, and following a recommendation from the then chairman of the Howe Committee, the Company ceased contributions.
+In 1878 an organisation that has since become synonymous with providing accredited qualifications for craft-based trades, know as City and Guilds, was founded by the City of London and sixteen Livery Companies, who became the traditional guardians of a national system of technical education and work-based training.
+Sadly, over recent years the recognition of wood turning by City and Guilds, as a separate craft, which justifies its own courses and qualifications diminished and, by the early 2000s, turning was reduced to a small sub-set of the City and Guilds syllabus in carpentry.
+Given that we were not receiving the recognition for our craft of turning commensurate with our financial contribution to City and Guilds and, following a recommendation from the then chairman of the Howe Committee, the Company ceased contributions.

 Development of new Turning Qualifications

 In 2010 at the Register of Professional Turners AGM and Craft meeting in Apothecaries’ Hall, the then Master included in his speech a commitment to initiate the creation of a qualification in turning.
 On behalf of the Turners’ Company, he approached the then Chairman of the AWGB, Liveryman Reg Hawthorne, for his recommendation for someone with the appropriate educational and woodturning instructional skills.
 He recommended Liveryman Peter Bradwick who was then employed by an F.E. college in Cwmbran and the then development director of the AWGB.

-The idea was that, in the short-term, the new qualification should be jointly accredited by the Company and the AWGB, with a view to offering it back to City and Guilds, once the structure and process had been tried and tested over an extended period of time.
+The initial idea was that, in the short-term, the new qualification should be accredited by the Company, with a view to offering it back to City and Guilds once the structure and process had been tried and tested over an extended period.

 Certificate in Turning

-This approach was warmly received and, due entirely to the enthusiastic support and technical ability of the then AWGB Chairman, Liveryman Reg Hawthorne and their Training and Development Officer, Freeman Peter Bradwick, we now have the entry-level qualification of a ‘Certificate in Turning’; of which more than one hundred have already been awarded through various training establishments, including Orchard Workshop.
+Due entirely to the hard work and dedicated commitment over many years of Liveryman Peter Bradwick, we now have the entry-level qualification of a ‘Certificate in Turning’; of which more than one hundred and eighty have already been awarded through various training establishments.

 Diploma in Turning

-Working together, with the AWGB and more recently the RPT, the Education and Standards sub-committee of the Howe committee, have agreed that the syllabus for the higher-level ‘Diploma in Turning’ is now ready to be assessed through a pilot study at the Max Carey Trust and then, despite to exigencies of the Covid pandemic, the first two candidates, Helen Bailey and John Dilley complete the syllabus for the award.
+Under the egis of the Education and Standards sub-committee of the Howe committee, the syllabus for the higher-level ‘Diploma in Turning’ was assessed through a pilot study at the Max Carey Trust and then, despite to exigencies of the Covid pandemic, the first two candidates, Helen Bailey and John Dilley complete the syllabus for the award.

 The Diploma award will be managed differently, due to the nature of the syllabus.
 After the completion of, or acquired exemption from, the initial mandatory tasks, the candidate will ‘self-manage’ their own progress towards achieving the required standard in their selected task options.